Go to the Home

 To configure this option go to the Configure dialog, select the Logging tab and the MacLogger sub-tab then enable the Connect to MacLogger and Capture Radio Report check boxes.
 Make sure the UDP Broadcast check box is enabled in the MacLoggerDX Station preferences.

-You should be able to see the MacLoggerDX UDP data stream in the fldigi UDP data stream panel.
+You should be able to see the MacLoggerDX UDP data stream in the fldigi UDP data stream panel - You may have to toggle the Fldigi configuration Connect to MacLoggerDX check box off then on again to get the UDP stream going.

 Fldigi sends PTT to MacLoggerDX - manual